Colombia experiences and stories by a backpacker. I was here in

 a long time for, it took 3 and a half hours in the end in total.
 This didn't particularly make my day, well actually the day was pretty much gone

 by the time we got to Cartagena.
-Leaving Barranquilla at last and passing the Jardines del Recuerdo while we headed west towards Cartagena along the coast, the scenery was very
+Leaving Barranquilla at last and passing the Jardines del Recuerdo (gardens) while we headed west towards Cartagena along the coast.
+The scenery was very

 green and hilly on the leftside while on the right I could see beaches, resorts and the sea.
 The road is in good condition and although the taxi-van